All Episodes

 That just means they want change in the office.

-So how are we stuck with two parties but not a good candidate from either one?
+So how are we stuck with two parties, but not a good candidate from either one?

-All right, well then let me help you, Pat here.
+All right, well, then let me help you, Pat, here.

 We have three senators running.

-We're gonna get a senator.
+We're going to get a senator.

 And those people are megalomaniacal.